Skip to content

 2. Click Play recording.

-3. Watch playback status in the toolbar and Workflow Status widget.
+3. Watch playback status in the strip under the menu bar and the Workflow Status widget.

 4. Use Pause/Resume in play mode if needed.